 Who Can Apply: The National Association for Gifted Children offers awards to doctoral students who have demonstrated their commitment to gifted education through research, publications, and service.

-American Educational Research Association (AERA) Minority Dissertation Fellowship in Education Research
+- American Educational Research Association - Minority Dissertation Fellowship in Education Research

-Who Can Apply: AERA offers minority dissertation fellowships to doctoral students who are researching dissertations in education.
+Who Can Apply: AERA offers minority dissertation fellowships to doctoral students who are writing dissertations in education.
 Applicants must belong to racial and ethnic groups historically underrepresented in higher education.

-Who Can Apply: The National Academy of Education offers up to 35 fellowships per year to doctoral students in education whose research focuses on the history, theory, analysis, or practice of education.
+Who Can Apply: The National Academy of Education and the Spencer Foundation offer up to 35 fellowships per year to doctoral students in education whose research focuses on the history, theory, analysis, or practice of education.